-Once you’re in the historical center of Zagreb, most everything of touristic interest is within walking distance.
+Once you’re in the historical center of Zagreb, almost everything of touristic interest is within walking distance.
 However, if you’ll be staying outside of the center, or will be traveling from the airport or bus station, public transportation is plentiful and easy to use.

 From the airport, there’s a bus with Croatia Airlines that runs every half hour.
 It’ll take you to Zagreb’s main bus station for around 4 Euro.
 From there, you can hop on a tram.

 Tramlines 2, 5, 6, 7, and 8 serve the bus station.
 If you’re heading to Trg bana Jelacica, which is Zagreb’s main square, line 6 will get you there.